nrwl/nx/docs/angular/guides/configuration.md

 The selected configuration adds/overrides the default options, and the provided command line args add/override the configuration options.

-### Schematics
+### Generators

-You can configure default schematic options in `angular.json` as well.
+You can configure default generator options in `angular.json` as well.
 For instance, the following will tell Nx to always pass `--style=scss` when creating new libraries.

 ```json
 {